perfug/slow-crud-app/README.md

 A 'typical' Web CRUD Applcation with Spring and Hibernate and lots of configurable bad performance characteristics.

-The application domain is a job's board for job seekers that 'only had one job' - see onlyhadonejob.com for details.
+The application domain is a job's board for job seekers that have dismissed from their job - see onlyhadonejob.com for details.

 The application's performance characteristics will be controllable via a JMX API which will allow you to switch on/off particular performance characteristics and adjust values where appropriate.